Pennsylvania Workers’ Compensation FAQs

-If your employer accepts your claim and has posted a list of six or more physicians in your place of employment, then you must choose one of those physicians for your initial treatment provided you have signed an acknowledgment of these obligations before and after the work accident.
+If your employer accepts your workmen compensation claim and has posted a list of six or more physicians in your place of employment, then you must choose one of those physicians for your initial treatment provided you have signed an acknowledgment of these obligations before and after the work accident.
 You are required to continue treatment with that physician or another on the list for a period of 90 days after the accident.
 You may choose any physician on your employer’s list.
 If the physician prescribes invasive surgery, you can seek a second opinion paid for by your employer or the insurance carrier.
 Your employer or its insurer may refuse to pay for treatment if you visit a physician not on the list during the 90-day period.
 After the 90 days, or if your employer has not posted a list or has posted an improper list, or if you have not acknowledged in writing your obligation to treat with a panel provider, you may seek treatment with any physician you choose.

 Do Workers’ Compensation benefits apply to occupational diseases?

 The Pennsylvania Workers’ Compensation Act covers many work-related injuries and illnesses.
 If you are disabled as a result of an occupational disease, you may be entitled to Workers’ Compensation benefits if your illness was caused by or aggravated by your employment.
 There are, however, strict guidelines that must be met in order to receive these benefits.
 Your disability must occur within 300 weeks of your last employment in an occupation where you were exposed to the hazard.
 Also, for certain lung diseases, you must have worked in the Commonwealth of Pennsylvania in an occupation that exposed you to silica, coal or asbestos for at least two years during the ten years prior to your disability.

 What is Total Disability Benefits Status?